ProjectIgnis/LORE/README.md

 Thus, having been entrusted with the "World Key", "Ib" with the determination in her heart takes her steps &mdash;

-on the path guided to by "The World Legacy".
+on the path guided by "The World Legacy".